rasch/reno/README.md

 and `body` components.
 Imagine they do exist though.
 The file would be written to `dist/index.html`.
 Reno only reads from a couple of paths in the `src` directory and writes the output to `dist`.
-All pages and posts are written to an index.html file in their path directory (based on the file path or the `path` property if given) for clean URLs.
+All pages and posts are written to an `index.html` file in their path directory (which is based on the src file path or the `path` property if given) for clean URLs.

 ## API